Explore frequently asked questions about the International Scholars Program & Peace Corps Prep.

 - It will provide you with a clear understanding of Peace Corps as one potential next step after graduation.

-Students are encouraged to co-enroll in the Peace Corps Prep Program by the end of add/drop of the first semester of their senior year (defined as having at least two semesters remaining at UF, including the semester they are co-enrolling).
-Students can enroll in PC Prep by completing the International Scholars Program application and selecting their interest in PC Prep.
+Students can enroll in Peace Corps (PC) Prep by completing the International Scholars Program application and selecting their interest in PC Prep.
 Students can also enroll in PC Prep after they have enrolled in the International Scholars Program by contacting an ISP advisor.

-- Attend an info session, a recommended step in the enrollment process.
-To learn more about upcoming info sessions, please email Amila Tica or Carly Vogelsang.
+Attend an info session, a recommended step in the enrollment process.
+To learn more about upcoming info sessions, please email email@example.com.